 Research is conducted in three broad areas identified as key challenges to stripper well productivity: reservoir remediation, wellbore clean-up, and surface system optimization.
 Research outside of these three areas may be considered pending approval of the program sponsors.
 Specific research projects are developed by the membership using a standardized proposal template.
 Proposal submission is limited to full members of the consortium and collaboration among full members is encouraged.
 Projects are funded on an annual basis.
 Project participants must contribute at least 30 percent of the cost of each project in the form of cash or in-kind support.

 Of the current total of 65 members, more than 80 percent are companies within the domestic industry, split roughly between producers and service/supply companies.

 Each year, the SWC holds one or two open technology transfer workshops where the results of the research are presented to the industry.
 The SWC also publishes a newsletter on its website and highlights specific projects in other DOE publications.
-A complete listing and abstracts for all of the funded projects, as well as other SWC information, are available online at http://www.energy.psu.edu [external site].
+A complete listing and final reports for all of the funded projects can be found in the Final Report Files attached below.